Peter John Olivi

 Olivi allows that the object itself, through species in medio, can indirectly act on our spiritual faculties, through what he calls the via colligantiae (way of connection).
 A flash of lightning will make a physical impression on our eyes, and this physical impression can, through the via colligantiae, affect the spiritual sensory powers.
 But, crucially, this connection is not what brings about sensation.
 We see this flash, as opposed to receiving merely a physical impression from it, when we direct our spiritual attention toward it (Quodlibet I.4).
 This via colligantiae plays an important role across Olivi’s philosophical psychology, being his general method of explaining the vexed connection between mind and body (see Q59, pp. 546–54; Q72, pp. 30–35; Jansen 1921, pp. 76–90).

-Olivi's direct realism is central to his thinking about cognition.
+Olivi’s direct realism is central to his thinking about cognition.
 If he were willing to say that the object of our spiritual attention is not the external object but an internal species of the object, then he could reformulate his theory of cognitive attention in a more plausible way, as a matter of grasping an internal impression from the object.
 But Olivi works very hard to avoid falling into any kind of position that might be called representationalist—that is, a view on which the immediate objects of cognition are internal.
-It is this direct realism, above all else, that leads Olivi to reject the standard scholastic account of sensible and intelligible species.
+This epistemological commitment to direct realism is one of the most important philosophical reasons for Olivi to reject the standard scholastic account of sensible and intelligible species.
 On that standard account, species serve as forms that provide the intentional content of sensation and thought.
 Although these forms were standardly described as merely the means by which we grasp external things, Olivi argued that in fact the proponent of species was committed to representationalism.

 Olivi argues against the species theory by advancing through a series of ever-more-serious charges.
 First, the theory is committed to taking species as the objects of cognition: